dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/graph.md

 <Changelog>

+  - In dbt v1.5.0, groups were added to the `graph.groups` object
   - In dbt v0.17.0, sources were moved out of the `graph.nodes` object and into the `graph.sources` object
   - In dbt v0.20.0, exposures were added to the `graph.exposures` object
   - In dbt v1.0.0, metrics were added to the `graph.metrics` object